 Is there a requirement to obtain directors’ insurance?

-Directors and Professional Directors will be required to obtain insurance as
+Corporate Directors and Professional Directors will be required to obtain insurance as prescribed by the Act.

 Will information provided to CIMA be publicly available?